RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 - ``ESP_PLATFORM`` : Can be used to detect that build happens within ESP-IDF.
 - ``IDF_VER`` : Defined to a git version string.
 E.g. ``v2.0`` for a tagged release or ``v1.0-275-g0efaa4f`` for an arbitrary commit.

-.. _component-requirements:
+.. _component requirements:

 Component Requirements
 ======================

 When compiling each component, the ESP-IDF build system recursively evaluates its dependencies.
 This means each component needs to declare the components that it depends on ("requires").

-When Writing a Component
+When writing a component
 ------------------------

 .. code-block:: cmake